JAndrassy/ArduinoOTA/README.md

 ```

 The Arduino AVR core has this lines but the tools.avrdude.upload.network_pattern is different (for Yun).
 Change it to this version.
 The upload tool is installed with Arduino AVR core package.
 At least version 1.2 of the arduinoOTA tool is required.

-For SDStorage a 'SD bootloader' is required to load the uploaded file from the SD card.
-There is no good SD bootloader.
-2boots works only with not available old types of SD cards and zevero/avr_boot doesn't yet support USB upload of sketch.
-The SDStorage was tested with zevero/avr_boot.
-The ATmega_SD example shows how to use this ArduinoOTA library with SD bootloader.

-For upload over InternalStorage Optiboot bootloader with 'copy_flash_pages' function is required.
-Core packages by MCUdude have Optiboot bootloader for all ATmega boards.

-Arduino AVR package doesn't use Optiboot for Arduino Mega.
-For Arduino Mega install [MegaCore package](https://github.com/MCUdude/MegaCore#boards-manager-installation) and flash the [updated Optiboot bootloader](https://github.com/jandrassy/MegaCore/raw/master/avr/bootloaders/optiboot_flash/atmega2560/optiboot_flash_atmega2560_UART0_115200_16000000L.hex) by replacing the original hex in MegaCore and [using Burn Bootloader in Tools menu in IDE](https://arduino.stackexchange.com/questions/473/how-do-i-burn-the-bootloader).
-Use MegaCore to upload sketches to Arduino Mega with Optiboot.

 ## nRF5 support